-This user study was similar to the one described in Section 3 in many aspects.
+This personalization study was similar to the first AOD study in Section 3 in many aspects.
 In particular, it was also performed in the same static driving simulator using a very similar scenario.
 In the following we will only highlight the differences.